slogan621/tscharts-chart/README.md

-# tscharts-station
+# tscharts-chart

-Android UI used for patient checkin and checkout, and access to digital medical records at clinicstations of a Thousand Smiles clinic.
+Android UI used to search for patients and access medical charts at a Thousand Smiles clinic.

+This project is derived from the deprecated tscharts-station app at https://github.com/slogan621/tscharts-station.
+It provides a non-scheduler based way to access patient charts, less complicated to manage and easier to train patients to use.

 # Overview